OST-Stud/Git-Workshop/Tutorial.md

   1. Unzip your chosen project somewhere

   2. Open a terminal in the root directory of the project.
-Windows: `Git Bash Here`, MacOS: `Services > New Terminal at Folder`, Linux: you got this
+Right click and then for Windows: `Git Bash Here`, MacOS: `Services > New Terminal at Folder`, Linux: you got this

   3. Initialize a Git repository